Nemanja-Ristic/ITAcademy-final_project-webshop/README.md

 ![Alt za sliku](https://i.postimg.cc/BbwLPDK2/Inked5podaci-za-dostavu-LI.jpg)

-Za *pokretanje* webshop-a  koristio sam **Django framework**.
+I used **Django Framework** to *start* a web store.

-Od biblioteka sam koristio:
+From libraries I used:

 1. Datetime,
 2. Json,
 3. Hashlib,
 4. Binascii,
 5. Os.
-    * Za Navbar sam koristio css i javascript: bootstrap [link](https://getbootstrap.com/), a za vizuelnli prikaz NavBar-a: [link](https://getbootstrap.com/docs/4.0/components/navbar/#supported-content)
+    * For Navbar I used css and JavaScript: bootstrap [link](https://getbootstrap.com/), and for a visual display of the NavBar: [link](https://getbootstrap.com/docs/4.0/components/navbar/#supported-content)